chef-boneyard/netapp_e-cookbook/README.md

 This resource has the following attributes:

 * `name` string.
 Required, name_attribute.
 The user-label to assign to the new new async mirror group.
 * `storage_system` Required, IP address string.
-Required IP address of the storage system being managed by the proxy.
+IP address of the storage system being managed by the proxy.
 * `secondary_array_id` Required, Id string.
 The id of the secondary array.
 * `sync_interval_minutes` integer.
 Sync interval in (minutes).
 * `manual_sync` boolean.
 Set the synchronization method to manual, causing other synchronization values to be ignored.